mirageglobe/swissknife/README.md

 This project has updated to be simply : *jimmys swiss-knife (JSK)*.
 JSK is a commandline set of bash scripts that consists of the following:
 This project has been shifted to be simply named jimmys swapfile (JSF).
 JSF is a commandline application that does the following:

-* jsk.swapfile.sh - sets up a swapfile in most linux distros
+* src/jsk-cm.sh - simple configuration manager
+* src/jsk-checkservice.sh - checks if sockets are running as services
+* src/jsk-checksftp.sh - checks if secure ftp is present
+* src/jsk-filenamer.sh - safe renames file to lowercase and hyphens (url compatible)
+* src/jsk-kvdb.sh - simple json db tool
-* jsk.mp3.sh - converts common sound/music formats to be of mp3
+* src/jsk-mp3.sh - converts common sound/music formats to be of mp3
-* jsk.mp4.sh - converts common video formats to be mp4 (not to be confused with mp4a which is mpeg 4 audio layer)
+* src/jsk-mp4.sh - converts common video formats to be mp4 (not to be confused with mp4a which is mpeg 4 audio layer)
-* jsk.png.sh - converts common image formats to be optimised png (for the web/print)
+* src/jsk-png.sh - converts common image formats to be optimised png (for the web/print)
-* jsk.pdf.sh - converts print compatible formatting such as image or documents to be converted to pdf
+* src/jsk-pdf.sh - converts print compatible formatting such as image or documents to be converted to pdf
+* src/jsk-sqldb.sh - simple sql db backup and restore tool
+* src/jsk-swapfile.sh - sets up a swapfile in most linux distros

 The rational for this is that there are various tools that are fully equipped to do various fine grained optimisations however this comes as a cost for complexity.
 The goal of this project is to have an all in one tool that can optimise all three of the filetypes and focus on one/two commmon outputs that is suffice for general use.
 The trade of is simplicity vs functionality coverage, where this tool focuses on specifically on simplicity and core tooling.